tfabris/TomServo/README.md

   - Delete the STL file you just imported.
 Reasons: The STL files can be very large (Red/Silver in particular), you don't need the STL file any more since you have the slicer project file, and you can regenerate STLs from the .blend file whenever you want.
 Most importantly, on MacOS, large STL files on the hard disk cause a bug in the operating system, detailed above.
   - Switch to the support editing screen in your slicer.
     - Select the "Light" version of the supports.
-    - Edit the "Raft" or "Base" parameters by selecting the appropriate screen in the support editor.
+    - Edit the "Raft" or "Base" or "Platform" parameters by selecting the appropriate screen in the support editor.
-    - Increase the size of the Rafts or Bases.
+    - Increase the size of the Rafts/Bases/Platforms.
 Some slicers will give this as a percentage value, others will have you enter a specific size.
 Make them larger than the default.
     - This is to make each color group's rafts run together, so that the parts all sit together on one large raft.
 This makes them easier to handle and makes it possible to spray paint each color group as a single unit.
-Adjust this number as needed so that the rafts are big enough to overlap each other, but not so big that they exceed the print bed size.
+Adjust this number as needed, so that the rafts are big enough to overlap each other, but not so big that they exceed the print bed size.
-    - Press the appropriate button in your slicer to auto-add to add rafts and supports ("+All" in Chitubox), adjust the raft size again if needed, and press the button again if you changed the raft size.
+    - Press the appropriate button in your slicer to auto-add rafts and supports ("+All" in Chitubox), adjust the raft size again if needed, and press the button again if you changed the raft size.
     - Edit the supports (You may need to rotate the view, to view the model from the bottom, to edit the supports).
 Goals when editing supports:
       - Where possible, attach supports only to places which are less visible in the final model.
 Delete supports which will mar the finish of the visible portions of the model, but only if you can safely delete them without causing a printing problem.
       - Make sure there is enough gap space between the supports to drain out excess resin/paint/clearcoat.
       - Also make sure that the smallest parts have enough supports.
 Even the tiniest pieces should have at least 4-6 supports, so that the part remains stable while printing.
 In particular, the two sets of engine pipes in the Silver group are very small, causing the slicer to add too few supports to these objects.
 With too few supports, the objects tend to disconnect from the supports during printing, causing the resulting parts to be curled.
 Fix this by adding additional supports to tiny parts.
       - Rein in any supports which are on the outer fine edges of things which don't actually need the supports to be so far out on the edge.
-For example, Chitubox automatically adds many supports to the edges of the trains, causing a bunch of little support dots on the edges of the trains which become extremely visible when assembled.
+For example, Chitubox automatically adds many supports to the extreme edges of the trains, causing a bunch of little support dots on the edges of the trains, which become extremely visible when assembled.
 Rein those supports in, so that they don't make little dots on the edges, or else you'll need to be sanding those dots off yourself.
 Obviously don't move them so far that you ruin the print, just move them inward a tiny bit, just barely inside the edge.
   - For the clear parts (the head domes):
     - They are deliberately oriented so that the small ends of each bowl are close to the raft.
 The large ends of each bowl are free-floating in the air.
 This is done to print the larger circle edges clean (no supports) where the two halves of the dome meet each other, and to make it easy to do any post-print treatment if needed.
     - Make sure that the only supports for the clear domes are the ones on the bottom-most edges, the inner smaller circles.
 Delete any supports which touch the smooth sections of the domes.